hariszaf/pema/README.md

 # Intro

-PEMA supports the metabarcoding analysis of two marker genes, **16S rRNA** (microbes) and **COI** (eukaryotes).
-As input, PEMA accepts .fastq.gz files as returned by Illumina sequencing platforms
+PEMA supports the metabarcoding analysis of four marker genes, **16S rRNA** (Bacteria), **ITS** (Fungi) as well as **COI** and **18S rRNA** (metazoa).
+As input, PEMA accepts .fastq.gz files as returned by Illumina sequencing platforms.

-.
-PEMA processes the reads from each sample and **returns an OTU-table with the taxonomies** of the taxa found and their abundances in each sample.
+PEMA processes the reads from each sample and **returns an OTU- or an ASV-table with the taxonomies** of the taxa found and their abundances in each sample.
 It also returns statistics and a FASTQC diagram about the quality of the reads for each sample.
 Finally, for the case of the 16S marker gene, PEMA returns **alpha and beta diversity values**, as well as other **multivariate analyses between samples**, facilitated by the [phyloseq](http://joey711.github.io/phyloseq/index.html) R package, which allows the downstream analysis of microbial profiles.

+PEMA supports both OTU clustering (thanks to VSEARCH and CROP algorithms) and ASV inference (via SWARM) for all four marker genes.

-In the case of the COI marker gene, PEMA can perform clustering with two different algorithms (CROP and SWARM), while in the case of 16S rRNA marker gene, PEMA includes two separate approaches for taxonomy assignment: alignment-based and phylogenetic-based.
+For the case of the 16S rRNA marker gene, PEMA includes two separate approaches for taxonomy assignment: alignment-based and phylogenetic-based.
 For the latter, a reference tree of 1000 taxa was created using SILVA_132_SSURef, EPA-ng and RaxML-ng.

 PEMA has been implemented in [BigDataScript](https://pcingola.github.io/BigDataScript/) programming language.
 BDS’s ad hoc task parallelism and task synchronization, supports heavyweight computation.
 Thus, PEMA inherits such features and it also supports roll-back checkpoints and on-demand partial pipeline execution.
 In addition, PEMA takes advantage of all the computational power available on a specific machine; for example, if PEMA is executed on a personal laptop with 4 cores, it is going to use all four of them.